Website Manager

 Why Choose to Play at Long Beach United?

-Long Beach United costs less and guarantees more playing time than any traditional club soccer organization.
+AYSO EXTRA™ costs less and guarantees more playing time than any traditional club soccer organization.
 We require small teams so that all players may play 50% of every match.
-Most Long Beach United teams play equivalent to a Flight 1 or Flight 2 level (although there is no official designation for our teams, because we play in the AYSO EXTRA Circuit in the Fall).
+Most Long Beach United teams play equivalent to a Flight 1 or Flight 2 level.
 Long Beach United teams train with licensed, professional coaches.
 Because we are a part of AYSO, our focus is on player development, good sportsmanship, and positive coaching.

-In the Fall, Long Beach United represents Region 114 in the AYSO EXTRA™ game-circuit, against other teams in AYSO Section 11.
-This means no travel greater than 30 - 45 minutes for away games.
+In the Fall, Long Beach United represents Region 114 in the AYSO EXTRA™ game-circuit, against other teams in AYSO Section 1, 10, and 11.
+Most games require no travel greater than 30 to 45 minutes for away games.
 Home games are played on Region 114 fields.
+Fall games are almost always on Saturdays.

 What is AYSO EXTRA™?